-Report of the Executive Board on Item 6 of the Agenda (Resolution on the creation of Authorized Capital I)
+Report of the Executive Board on Item 9 of the Agenda (Resolution on the creation of Authorized Capital I)

-The authorization of the Executive Board to increase the share capital in accordance with § 5 (2) of the Articles of Association (Authorized Capital I) expires on March 30, 2020.
-In item 6 of the agenda, the Executive Board and the Supervisory Board therefore propose the creation of a new Authorized Capital I, which authorizes the issue of new shares against cash contributions and materially corresponds to the existing authorization.
+The authorization of the Executive Board to increase the share capital in accordance with § 5 (2) of the Articles of Association (Authorized Capital I) will expire on April 28, 2025.
+In item 9 of the agenda, the Executive Board and the Supervisory Board therefore propose the creation of a new Authorized Capital I, which authorizes the issue of new shares against cash contributions.
+The proposed volume of the new Authorized Capital I is to be only €40,000,000.00.
+The purpose of reducing the volume is to ensure that the volumes of the capital authorizations proposed to this Annual General Meeting (see not only agenda item 9 but also agenda items 10 and 11 on the further Authorized Capitals and agenda item 12 on the contingent capital) in total account for a proportionate interest of less than 50% in the company's share capital existing at the time of the resolutions.
+Apart from that, the new Authorized Capital I is largely identical.

-Authorized Capital I is intended to enable the Company to react quickly and flexibly in changing markets in the interests of its shareholders.
-As decisions on how to meet its capital requirements generally need to be made at short notice, it is important that the Company is not dependent on the cycle imposed by Annual General Meetings or the long convening period for an Extraordinary General Meeting.
+Authorized Capital I is intended to enable the company to react quickly and flexibly in changing markets in the interests of its shareholders.
+As decisions on how to meet its capital requirements generally need to be made at short notice, it is important that the company is not dependent on the cycle imposed by Annual General Meetings or the long convening period for an Extraordinary General Meeting.
 Legislators have created the instrument of authorized capital to do justice to this situation.
 The main reasons for using authorized capital are to strengthen a company's equity base and to finance the acquisition of equity interests.
 Authorized capital is a proven instrument that is commonly used by companies.

 In principle, we intend to grant our shareholders preemptive rights if Authorized Capital I is utilized.
 However, under the proposed renewal of the authorization, the Executive Board is to be authorized to disapply these preemptive rights in the cases below.
-These cases are listed individually in the proposed resolution under item 6 of the agenda and are described in further detail in the following.
+These cases are listed individually in the proposed resolution under item 9 of the agenda and are described in further detail in the following.

 The authorization to disapply preemptive rights for fractions serves to ensure a practicable subscription ratio with regard to the amount of the capital increase in each case.
 Not disapplying preemptive rights for fractions would make the technical implementation of a capital increase, and the exercising of preemptive rights, significantly more difficult, particularly in the case of a capital increase involving round numbers.
-The new shares for which shareholders' preemptive rights have been disapplied as unallotted fractions will be utilized at the best possible terms for the Company either through sale via the stock exchange or in another way.
+The new shares for which shareholders' preemptive rights have been disapplied as unallotted fractions will be utilized at the best possible terms for the company either through sale via the stock exchange or in another way.
 Since the disapplication of preemptive rights in this case is limited to fractions, any dilutive effect is low.